jack-norrie/dotfiles/README.md

 If this has been sucesful then you will be able to run `ls -lah` on your home directory and there should be symlinks (indicated with ->) in your home directory pointing at the config dotiles in the dotfiles directory.

 Finally, if there are any files you do not want to be symlinked to your home directory you should specify them in a `.stow-local-ignore` file.
-There are some sensible file types, like `.git` in here by default.
+There are some sensible file types, like `.git` and `README.md`, that are exluded by deafault.
+However, if you make your own ignore file you will have to add these back in.

+### Adding New Confgis
 The preeding has downloaded all the software config files from this repo and added links in your system home directory to them.
-However, what if you want to make changes to your config or add new software config files.
-In order to do this you should make your changes within this repo, such that they can be version controlled and shared.
-Then once you are done, you should run:
+However, what if you want to add a config you have been using locally into the repo.
+In this case if we copy the file into our dotfiles repo and try to run `stow .` we will get an error.
+This is because a file already exists in the location where a symlink is trying to be established.
+This can be fixed by either removing this file or adding the following flag to the stow command.
 ```
 stow --adopt .
 ```